Adèle Van Reeth

-Adèle Van Reeth (born 1982), is a French philosopher, radio producer and columnist.
+Adèle Van Reeth (born 1982) is a French philosopher, radio producer and columnist.

 Life

 Studies, family

 Van Reeth is the only daughter in a family of four children.
 She is of Flemish origin by her paternal grandfather.
 Daughter of an archivist, she moved a lot in her childhood due to her father's assignments.

 When she was 15 she spent one year in New Zealand.
 After studying architecture for a few months, she joined a khâgne where she prepared for the entrance exam to the École normale supérieure de Lyon.
 Once admitted, she went for the second year of study at the University of Chicago.

-She gave birth to a boy in May 2016.